-The formalized values of the organization are a product of discussions between management, staff and the agency's board of commissioners, and are acknowledged as the guiding principals that influence decision making and organizational behavior at the Arts Commission.
-As part of its planning process in FY 2011, the staff reassessed its values statement and determined that it remains an accurate representation of the core values of the agency.
-The values statement appears in the Executive Summary (Section I) of this accountability report.
-Decisions are frequently tested against the values, and the values statement is frequently invoked as a means of making sure that the organization's day-to-day work aligns with its stated goals and priorities.
+The values of the organization are a product of discussions between management, staff and the agency's board of commissioners, and are acknowledged as the guiding principles that influence decision making and organizational behavior at the Arts Commission.
+As part of its planning process in FY 2013, the staff reassessed its values statement (see Section I) and determined that it remains an accurate representation of the core values of the agency.
+Decisions are frequently tested against the values, and the values statement is frequently invoked as a means of ensuring that the organization's day-to-day work aligns with its stated goals and priorities.